stewtech/Bloggie.Web/README.md

 CRUD Operations in the Blog Application:

-CRUD operations form the backbone of the blog application's functionality:​Medium
+CRUD operations form the backbone of the blog application's functionality

 Create: Users can compose new blog posts by providing a title, content, and selecting relevant categories or tags.
 This operation involves rendering a form to the user and saving the input data to the database upon submission.​